Physics Basics — Set 4

 Correct Answer: C. Joule

-The Joule is the SI unit for both work and energy, named after James Prescott Joule.
-One Joule is defined as the work done when a force of one Newton moves an object by one meter.
-It is also the unit used to measure heat energy.
+• **Joule** = The Joule is the SI unit for both work and energy, named after physicist James Prescott Joule. • **1 J = 1 N·m** — One Joule equals the work done when a force of one Newton moves an object one meter. • 💡 Wrong-option analysis: Newton: is the SI unit of force, not energy; Pascal: is the SI unit of pressure; Watt: measures power (rate of energy use), not energy itself.

 Who formulated the laws of planetary motion?